-Inquiry based tasks 40% In class tasks 60% Preparation may be collaborative or individual, and production may be interactive; the assessment is based on individual production Individual spontaneous production of language in response to an unseen stimulus/questions.
-Examples: Examples: Blog/Vlog Oral interview Debate Sustained writing Interview Responding to multimodal texts using different Report outputs, including a changed context/audience/purpose (e.g. analytical, Seminar creative, persuasive) News website Responding to multimodal texts using different outputs, including a changed context/audience/purpose (e.g. analytical, creative, persuasive) Multimodal text with intercultural questions Listening, speaking, reading and writing should be Tutorial assessed in an in class environment at least once in an academic year.
+Inquiry based tasks 40% In class tasks 60%

+Preparation may be collaborative or individual, and Individual spontaneous production of language in

+production may be interactive; the assessment is response to an unseen stimulus/questions.

+based on individual production

+Examples: Examples:

+Blog/Vlog Oral interview

+Debate Sustained writing

+Interview Responding to multimodal texts using different

+• Report outputs, including a changed

+• Seminar creative, persuasive)

+News website

+Responding to multimodal texts using different outputs, including a changed context/audience/purpose (e.g. analytical, creative, persuasive)

+Multimodal text with intercultural questions Listening, speaking, reading and writing should be

+Tutorial assessed in an in-class environment at least once in an academic year.